 The most common reason that new owners contact me about their eight-month-old puppies is because the pup has become completely unruly.
 I believe that it is because they did not provide enough structure, consistency, and boundaries to their puppy from the first day they brought it home.
 Just like with human children, puppies are constantly seeking information about the rules of the household.
 A puppy that has learned the rules and boundaries and the ramifications of breaking those limits is a very happy puppy.
 Start young, providing a balance between confinement and time to explore the world safely through impeccable supervision, and you will be off to the right start for a lifetime of joy, good behavior, and wonderful companionship with your new puppy!

 Go Beyond Potty Training

-If you are interested in further training your puppy to do basic commands on or off a leash, check out our training pages.
-Watch the videos of previous customers working with their dogs after they have been trained by us, and check out all of our positive customer reviews on Google, Yelp, and Facebook.
+If you are interested in further training your puppy to do basic commands on leash or off a leash, check out our training pages.
+Watch the videos of previous customers working with both puppies and adult dogs of all breeds after they have been trained by us, and check out all of our positive customer reviews on Google, Yelp, and Facebook.
 I am excited you took the time to read this information and hope it helps you build a great relationship with your new dog.